More than a funny little tune – part 2 – Salieri and Mozart and arriving in Prague

 In April 1791, the year Mozart died, Salieri conducted a grand symphony (probably #40) by Mozart.
 Also in that year, Salieri attended a performance of The Magic Flute with the famous soprano Caterina Cavalieri.
 Mozart wrote about their reaction to Constanze, “You can hardly imagine how charming they were and how much they liked not only my music, but the libretto and everything.”

-Salieri was almost certainly in Mozart’s funeral procession and there’s evidence that he conducted the première of Mozart’s unfinished Requiem.
+Salieri was almost certainly in Mozart’s funeral procession and there’s at least some evidence that he conducted the première of Mozart’s unfinished Requiem.
 And if that’s not enough, another of Salieri’s students was Franz Xaver Wolfgang Mozart.

 As for those rumors about Salieri poisoning Mozart, the idea of poison was almost certainly instigated by Mozart who seemed to see conspiracies against him everywhere including allegedly saying as he lay dying, “Surely I have been given poison!
 I cannot let go of this thought.”
 Years later the rumor began to spread around Vienna that Salieri had attempted suicide and confessed to this crime.
 However, two medical orderlies who regularly attended Salieri in his dotage testified that he had said nothing of the kind.